The Cosmic Man: Reception

 British film critic Phil Hardy is more positive about The Cosmic Man.
 He calls it an "engaging, low-budget oddity" that "explores the idea of a benevolent alien trying to set Earth to rights" á la The Day the Earth Stood Still (1951).
 Unlike the other reviewers, Hardy is favourable about the Cosmic Man restoring young Ken's ability to walk and says that "The film's optimistic ending has a certain naïve power."

-On the internet, the film has four polarized user reviews on Rotten Tomatoes, two negative and two positive, all submitted between 2009 and 2014.
-The negative reviews rate The Cosmic Man at 1 and 1½ stars out of 5; the positive reviews at 3 and 3½ of 5 stars.

 TVGuide.com falls into the middle of the user ratings, giving the film 2 of 4 stars.
 The review calls it an "interesting low budget science-fiction film inspired by The Day the Earth Stood Still and the general fear of nuclear war in the 1950s."
 The Cosmic Man "could have been a classic with a larger budget and more thought but is an intriguing failure as is."

-In a 2002 negative review at Badmovies.org, viewer Andrew Borntreger writes that "Except for the silly [alien figure] silhouette, most of the special effects are fair" and highlights the Cosmic Man's thick spectacles by asking facetiously, "If their medical science is advanced enough to cure paralysis, then how about devoting some study to eyeglasses?"